TheXManGuyy/xman_gym/README.md

 * xman_gym

-* This is an Gym system for ESX based servers.
+* This is an gym system for FiveM servers.

 * Requirements
   * [progressBars](https://github.com/EthanPeacock/progressBars)